Kyriosity/dotNet-dev-ideas/WPF-MVVM/Guidelines.md

 ## Model
 Model (*M*) is NOT data.
 It's abstraction of data **and business**.
 Data may be
 + a database, cloud, pipe, service
-+ hardcoded, stubbed, mocked or randomized
++ hardcoded, stubbed, mocked or random
 + persistent and not

 There're could be no Model at all.&nbsp;&nbsp;<sup>**_mvw**</sup>